 I usually buy it (it comes in a pack of 4 x 30g cubes) and I freeze whatever I don’t need, for next time.
 It never lasts for too long in my freezer, but I assume it could go for a good 2-3 months.

-Whenever I use frozen yeast, I take it out of the freezer and place it in the warm water straight away.
+Whenever I use frozen yeast, I take it out of the freezer and place it in warm water straight away.

 Let's get some kneading done.